Let’s make a Cat List App

 return <> {opened ? <Window kittenId={kittenId} position={position} onPositionChange={setPosition} size={size} onSizeChange={setSize} staged={staged} onStagedChange={setStaged} > <TitleBar onMove={setPosition}> <Buttons> <CloseButton onClick={() => setOpened(false)} /> <StageButton onClick={() => setStaged(!staged)} /> </Buttons> <Title>{title}</Title> </TitleBar> <Content> <div style={{ display: 'grid', gridTemplateColumns: 'repeat(auto-fill, minmax(200px, 1fr))', gap: 10, padding: 10, height: '100%' }}> {cats.map((cat, i) => <img key={i} src={cat} alt="Cat" crossOrigin="anonymous" style={{ width: '100%', height: 'auto', marginBottom: 10, }} onClick={() => setOpenedCats([...openedCats, cat])} /> )} </div> </Content> </Window>: <div style={{margin: 10}}> <button onClick={() => setOpened(true)}> Open Cat List </button> </div>} {openedCats.map((cat, i) => <BasicWindow key={i} title="Cat" initialSize={[400, 300]}> <img src={cat} alt="cat" style={{ width: '100%', height: 'auto' }} crossOrigin="anonymous" /> </BasicWindow>)} </>}

-component is a functional component that displays a list of cat images. - We use
+- The ListWindowcomponent is a functional component that displays a list of cat images.

-function. - When a cat image is clicked, it opens a new
+- When a cat image is clicked, it opens a new BasicWindowwith the cat image.

 Use the Cat List component in your App